 Please note that these types of trauma usually require emergency medical attention and may threaten your pet’s life if not treated:

-Continued or severe diarrhea or vomiting
+- Diarrhea or vomiting: Continued or severe diarrhea or vomiting.

-Shallow breathing; seems to be choking
+- Difficulty breathing: Shallow breathing or seems to be choking.

 - Difficulty giving birth